worldmaking/digm5010/index.md

 - At some point here, Mat4 for model, view, proj matrices.
 - Introduce some other shapes.
 Each one needs a way to ray-intersect and return position & normal.

-TODO: A different approach, using distance functions
+Next: A different approach, using distance functions.